A font for all sizes.

 But the controlled inconsistencies that aid reading at small sizes become thundering distractions when enlarged.
 Our brains are conditioned to immediately detect the tiniest disruptions in a pattern — the hole in a screen door, a sweater’s loose thread, the one discolored bathroom tile — and though a good text face can distribute its inconsistencies evenly, the details of a display face seldom have anywhere to hide.
 A good display face therefore emphasizes consistency over distinguishability.

 Add to all of this the simple mechanical problem that thin lines get thinner as they get smaller.
 A typeface whose design depends on contrast between thin and thick strokes is especially susceptible to this effect, and the greater a typeface’s contrast, the more its design needs to be adjusted as it gets smaller.
-Mercury, whose serifs should always be as sharp as possible, is therefore designed in two different masters: a Display family for large sizes, and a Text family for small ones.
+Chronicle, whose serifs and hairlines should always be as crisp as possible, is therefore designed in three different masters: a Display family for large sizes, a Text family for small ones, and a Deck family for everything in between.